 Our local road network includes all the land between property boundaries, the grass verge and the road shoulder, which together form a 'transport corridor'.
-This includes vehicle entranceways.
 However, maintaining roadside boundaries on state highways in our district are managed by the NZ Transport Agency.

-We need to ensure these areas of our local roads are appropriately maintained so any roadside fencing, grassed areas (verges) on roadside reserves and vehicle entranceways don't create road safety, access or visibility issues for road users.
+We need to ensure these areas of our local roads are appropriately maintained so any roadside fencing and grassed areas (verges) on roadside reserves don't create road safety, access or visibility issues for road users.